paulehr/saltstack-wordpress/README.md

 ### Setup - salt/minion.conf

-The minion.conf is the main configuration file used by the salt minion running in the virtual machine. if you cloned the repository you will not need to make any changes here.
-However here is what each of the following entries mean:
+The minion.conf is the main configuration file used by the salt minion running in the virtual machine.

     file_client: local